Yitro: Exodus chapter 20

-Don't laugh with a girl if she is married; the slander (arising from it) is strong! ...
+Do not laugh with a girl if she is married; the slander (arising from it) is strong! ...

-Don't plan lies; it is discrediting ...
+Do not plan lies; it is discrediting ...

-Don't speak fraudulently; in the end it will bind you like a trap.
+Do not speak fraudulently; in the end it will bind you like a trap.

-Noting that Sargon of Akkad was the first to use a seven-day week, Gregory Aldrete speculated that the Israelites may have adopted the idea from the Akkadian Empire.
+Noting that Sargon of Akkad was the first to use a seven-day week, Gregory S. Aldrete speculated that the Israelites may have adopted the idea from the Akkadian Empire.

 In inner-biblical interpretation

-The parashah has parallels or is discussed in these Biblical sources:
+The has parallels or is referenced in these biblical sources: (Note: For more on Jewish inner-biblical interpretation, see, for example, Benjamin Sommer's essay titled "Inner-biblical Interpretation" in The Jewish Study Bible.)

 Exodus chapter 20

-Exodus 34:28 and Deuteronomy 4:13 and 10:4 refer to the Ten Commandments as the "ten words" (aseret ha-devarim).
+Exodus 34:28 and Deuteronomy 4:13 and 10:4 refer to the Ten Commandments as the "ten words" (עֲשֶׂרֶת הַדְּבָרִים).